-Ransomware behind NHS Lanarkshire cyber-attack - BBC News
+Ransomware behind NHS cyber-attack

 Ransomware behind NHS Lanarkshire cyber-attack

-It has been confirmed that ransomware was behind a cyber-attack on a Scottish heath board which led to some appointments and procedures being cancelled.
+It has been confirmed that ransomware was behind a cyber-attack on a Scottish health board which led to some appointments and procedures being cancelled.

 NHS Lanarkshire said it was a new variant of Bitpaymer that infected its network on Friday.